ericproffitt/TopicModelsVB.jl/README.md

 A Julia Package for Variational Bayesian Topic Modeling.

 Topic models are Bayesian hierarchical models designed to discover the latent low-dimensional thematic structure within corpora.
-Topic models, like most probabilistic graphical models, are fit using either [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) methods, or [variational Bayesian](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) (VB) methods.
-The MCMC approach is slower, but consistent.
-Given infinite time, MCMC will fit the desired model exactly.
-Variational Bayesian methods on the other hand are faster, often much faster, but inconsistent, since one must approximate distributions in order to ensure tractability.
+Topic models, like most probabilistic graphical models, are fit using either [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC), or [variational Bayesian](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) (VB) methods.

+Markov chain Monte Carlo methods are slower but consistent, given infinite time MCMC will fit the desired model exactly.
+Unfortunately, the lack of an objective metric for assessing convergence means that within any finite time horizon it's difficult state unequivocally that MCMC has reached an optimal steady-state.
+On the other hand, variational Bayesian methods are faster but inconsistent, since one must approximate distributions in order to ensure tractability.
+However unlike MCMC, variational Bayesian methods, being numerical optimization procedures, come equipped with a gradient, which allows for the objective assessment of convergence to local optima.
 This package takes the latter approach to topic modeling.

 **Important:** If you find a bug, please don't hesitate to open an issue, I should reply promptly.